 on the determinants of adult cognitive development

 It turns out that many young people are outperformed by middle-aged or older persons on cognitive performance tests.
 So what are the characteristics of people who age succesfully, what causes the age-related cognitive changes seen in usual aging, and what are the determinants of pathological aging, such as dementia?

-MAAS was carried out at Maastricht University and is based at the Maastricht school for Mental Health and Neuroscience (MHeNS), in association with the Caphri School for Public Health and Primary Care, and the Registration Network of Family Medicine (RNFM).
+MAAS is carried out at Maastricht University and is based at the Maastricht school for Mental Health and Neuroscience (MHeNS), in association with the Caphri School for Public Health and Primary Care, and the Registration Network of Family Medicine (RNFM).

 The river Maas runs through the heart of Maastricht.
 It is a symbol of the connection between the city and the MAAS study, but also the continuous and ongoing character of this longitudinal project.

-© 2020 The Maastricht Aging Study - MAAS
+© 2023 The Maastricht Aging Study - MAAS

 MAAS is a longitudinal study into

-the determinants of cognitive aging.
-It has been ongoing since 1991.
+the determinants of cognitive aging since 1991.